botsequence/ETL--pipeline/README.md

 - **Automation-ready script** for recurring data jobs

 ##  Output
-Final `.xlsx` output is included in this repo for downloading.
+Final `.xlsx` output is included in data/ folder for downloading.

 Link to view it in google sheets (https://docs.google.com/spreadsheets/d/1-cBE-msrOB70j3taI5L2IqfuxggX8x1R/edit?usp=drivesdk&ouid=108221278507136154331&rtpof=true&sd=true)

 ##  How to run
+1. Go to the notebook/ folder.
-1. Open the Colab notebook.
+2. Open the .ipynb files in numerical order.
-2. Install required libraries (if not present).
-3. Run each cell sequentially.
-4. Output gets saved as XLSX file.
+3. Each file contains one code cell — copy the code from the preview section.
+4. Paste each into a separate code cell in a new Google Colab notebook, in the same order.
+5. Run the cells one by one to execute the full ETL pipeline.

 ## Purpose
- This project automates the end-to-end ETL (Extract, Transform, Load) using Python, public APIs, and Pandas.
-Raw Data was pulled from a nested JSON structure mimicking real-world API responses to demonstrate extraction, transformation, and export into structured .xlsx files compatible with Excel and Google Sheets for further analysis or sharing.
-It demonstrates core data engineering practices like data normalization, transformation, and automated file export using open-source tools.
+ The project automates the end-to-end ETL (Extract, Transform, Load) using Python, public APIs, and Pandas.
+Raw Data was pulled from a JSON structure simulating real-world API responses to showcase extraction, transformation, and export into structured .xlsx files compatible with Excel and Google Sheets.
+It displays core data engineering practices like data normalization, transformation, and automated file export.